danielaparker/jsoncons/README.md

 - The name `output_format` has been deprecated (it still works) and renamed to `serialization_options`.
 - The name `wojson` has been deprecated (it still works) and renamed to `owjson`.
 - New `jsonpath` function `json_replace` that searches for all values that match a JsonPath expression and replaces them with a specified value.
-- If you have implemented your own custom filters that extend `json_filter`, you will have to make a change to your class.
-See the Changelog for details.

 ## Get jsoncons